slowernews/wisdom-tldr/README.md

 > *'Bad liars should speak as little as possible.'*

+> *'Rambling and not smiling are 2 things to get better speaking to anybody.'*

 ===
 ###On listening

 Be humble and learn to listen carefully.

 > *'Listen to many, speak to a few.' -- William Shakespeare*

+> *'Arguing as you're right.
+Listening as you're wrong.'*

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*